brunohaetinger/green-team/2026-03-02-voting-architecture/README.md

 ### 3. 🎯 Non-Goals

 ```
-1. Serverless: it has high latency, cold startup and resources and execution time are limited.
+1. Serverless: it has high latency, cold startup, resources and execution time are limited.
-2. MongoDB - WHY ?
+2. MongoDB - Due to its eventual consistency characteristic, reading may not be realtime.
 3. On-Premisse and other clouds than AWS: AWS is the chosen cloud as it's more reliable and scalable
 4. OpenShift - OpenShift is a proprietary solution, prefer K8s or other opensource microservice solution.
 5. Mainframe or Monolith solutions - The system will need to automatically scale, quickly and on-demand.